WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 ### Preparation

-#### Horizon RDK Platform
+#### Horizon RDK

-1. Confirm that the USB camera in hand is working properly and connect it to the USB slot of the Horizon RDK.
+1. Confirm that the USB camera is working properly and connect it to the USB slot of the Horizon RDK.

 2. Horizon RDK has burned the Ubuntu 20.04 system image provided by Horizon.